Some people may have told you that cold email is dead.

 According to OneSpot, 92% of consumers want brands to make ads feel like a story.

-Now, while you may not initially think of a cold email as an advert, it actually is in many ways.
+Now, while you may not initially think of a cold email as an ad, it actually is in many ways.

 You’re putting your offer (whether directly or indirectly) in front of a prospect, which is essentially what an ad is for.